kpsdev1/Fitness-365/README.md

 ### Navigation Bar
 - The navigarion bar sits at the very top of each page, with the logo displayed at the left hand side, and the links to each page displayed at the left.
 - When on a mobile or tablet the the links change to a burger menu that when click shows all page links.
-- The colors used were a black background and white text to make the Nav bar stand out and be visible.
+- The colors used were a black background and white text to make the Nav bar stand out and be clearly visible.
 - The page you are currently on displays a white line underneath.

 ![Nav bar for desktop](readme-docs/images/nav.png)